prkash1704/Fandom/README.md

 comics and buy games.
 5. User can also download TV shows and movies to your device and watch without an internet connection

+#Future Work
+• After COVID-19 slumps, the global entertainment industry is set to rebound, a new PwC report says.
+• Online data consumption spiked 30% during pandemic.
+• Gaming and cinema are expected to bounce back.
+Video games have steadily risen in popularity for years.
+And with people looking for new ways to socialize and stay entertained during the pandemic, the trend has only accelerated.
+Gaming is now a bigger industry than movies and sports combined.
+To begin with, the global OTT market is projected to be worth more than $194 billion by 2025.
+While the future of OTT platforms looks bright, service providers should expect to face stiff competition.
+This is because more content creators and publishers will try their hands at launching branded OTT apps in the coming years.
+According all these, we can see that how peoples are crazy about these things.
+In future work, we make some change which friendlier with user or by a web-application or mobile application.